zvxvx/audioo/README.md

 # audioo

-Currently being rebuilt using react, tailwind, vite-imagetools, and react-player.
+Currently being rebuilt using typescript, react, tailwind, vite-imagetools, and react-player.

 ## To Do

 - [ ] Add separate component for front page
 - [ ] Add playlists
-- [ ] Convert to typescript